 - For economics courses that have already been reviewed, visit the economics undergraduate advisor to get your pre-departure form signed.

 - For economics courses that have not been previously reviewed, bring a syllabus to the economics undergraduate advisor to have the course reviewed.

-- Mathematics courses are approved by the mathematics program.
-Many mathematics courses have already been reviewed and the results are available in the CSE Guide.
-Be sure to look for your school under the international section.
-If your course is not there, you should contact the Department of Mathematics (127 Vincent Hall, 612-625-2004) to have your course reviewed.
+- Mathematics courses are approved by the School of Mathematics.
+Many mathematics courses have already been reviewed and the results are available on the College of Science & Engineering webpage on course transfer plans.
+Be sure to look for your school under the international course equivalency guides.
+If your course is not there, you should contact the School of Mathematics (127 Vincent Hall, 612-625-2004) to have your course reviewed.

-- Statistics courses are approved by the statistics program and many courses are in the CSE Guide.
-If your statistics course is not in there, you will need to consult the statistics department (313 Ford Hall, 612-625-8046).
+- Statistics courses are approved by the School of Statistics and many courses are in the College of Science & Engineering webpage on course transfer plans.
+If your statistics course is not in there, you will need to consult the School of Statistics (313 Ford Hall, 612-625-8046).

 - Courses that have already been approved for liberal education requirements are available through the Learning Abroad Center.
 Your college advisor may be able to help you access this information.